avinashbest/data-structure-iit-kanpur/README.md

 		1. Static memory allocation
 		2. Dynamic memory allocation

-# Different Part Of Program Memory
+# Different Part Of Program Memory:
 	Program Code
 	1. It is the area which is used to store all source code like .c Or .cpp files.